 Why do some people opt for a single speed bike?

 Singlespeed bikes are popular among commuters living in flat areas, because they require little maintenance.
-They're also used by some racers who want to drop weight and cut down on any extra complication coming from the shifting process - in this case, choosing the correct gear ratio is crucial.
+They're also used by some racers (hill climbers for example) who want to drop weight and cut down on any extra complication coming from the shifting process - in this case, choosing the correct gear ratio is crucial.
 Finally, track bikes only ever have one gear - though again riders will change their set up to suit certain events.

 Win some, lose some

-So you’re not always getting 33 gears at your disposal, but it’s not some kind of marketing trick by manufacturers, to slyly cheat you out of gears, it’s simply the nature of the beast.
+So you’re not always getting 33 gears at your disposal - but it’s not some kind of marketing trick by manufacturers, to slyly cheat you out of gears, it’s simply the nature of the beast.